qaul/qaul.net/docs/qaul/flutter/flutter-install.md

 ### Install Flutter Plugin for Android Studio

-In order to develop and test the qaul.net with it's flutter GUI we recommend to install Android Studio as an IDE.
+In order to develop and test the qaul with it's flutter GUI we recommend to install Android Studio as an IDE.
 You can download and install it from it's official web page:

 <https://developer.android.com/studio>